 Source: Rowland, Dunbar, Military History of Mississippi, 1803-1898, Nashville TN: 1908 - transcribed online on the Mississippi in the Civil War site.

-We have 12 individuals in the AotW database for this unit:
+We have 12 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |C||Sgt||Erwin, J. S.||Died 00/00|

 |D||Capt||Sims, Jr., John Hampton|